-After graduating from W. G. Enloe High School (Raleigh,
+After graduating from W. G. Enloe - Magnet High School

-University of Miami (Coral Gables) with Dr. Marla
+violin at the University of Miami (Coral Gables) with Dr.

-Meutschler (Paul Rolland protégé) and Dr. Earl Sanders
+Marla Meutschler (Paul Rolland protégé) and Dr. Earl

-elementary, middle, and high schools in Raleigh, North
+middle, and high schools in Raleigh, North Carolina.
+Ms.

-Carolina.
-Ms. Jackson moved to Richmond in 1994 and
+Jackson moved to Richmond in 1994 and began teaching

-began teaching in Henrico County, where she worked
+in Henrico County Public Schools, where she worked for

-for 17 years at several schools including Byrd Middle
+17 years at several schools including Byrd Middle School,

-School, Godwin High School, Freeman High School, and
+Godwin High School, Freeman High School, and Tucker

-ucker High School.
-In Henrico County, she coordinated
+High School.
+In Henrico County, she coordinated the

 stringed instruments to rising 6th graders.
 Ms. Jackson’s